Local Mode

 - Reloading the Library.

-- Saving or copying items in the Library Editor.
+- Saving or copying library items (personal or team) in the Library Editor.

 - Logging out.